 Join Our Community:

-HRC is funded by donations, memberships, grants and a portion of the Routt County Museum and Heritage Fund Mill Levy.
-We absolutely could not accomplish our work without generous members and donors.
-Become a member today and start saving Routt County’s historic buildings and cultural landscapes.
+HRC is funded by donations, grants, project management revenue, and a portion of the Routt County Museum and Heritage Fund Mill Levy.
+We absolutely could not accomplish our work without generous donors.
+Please consider supporting us today and help save Routt County’s historic buildings and cultural landscapes.